Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies: Charge, spin, and heat noises at zero average current

 \section{Charge, spin, and heat noises at zero average current}

 We begin by presenting charge, spin, and heat fluctuations in the absence of the related average currents under nonequilibrium conditions determined by different kinds of biases, see Fig.~\ref{fig:D-uniform}.
-We focus here on the situation where the possible applied biases---the potential bias $\Delta\mu$, temperature bias $\Delta T$, or spin bias $\Delta \sigma$---are large, resulting in large shot noise~\footnote{We present results for the zero-current heat noise for weak biases, complementing the literature for the zero-current charge shot noise for weak biases~\cite{Lumbroso2018}, in Appendix~\ref{app:smallbias}}.
+We focus here on the situation where the possible applied biases---the potential bias $\Delta\mu$, temperature bias $\Delta T$, or spin bias $\Delta \sigma$---are large, resulting in large shot noise.
 Concretely, this means for any of the applied biases, $\Delta\mu,\kB\Delta T,\Delta\sigma\gg \kB T_\text{R}$, such that we can effectively set $T_\text{R}\to 0$ and $\Delta T=T_\text{L}$ in the present section.
+In Appendix~\ref{app:smallbias}, we present results for the zero-current heat noise in the opposite regime of weak biases, thus complementing the literature for the zero-current charge shot noise in this regime~\cite{Lumbroso2018}.

 To start with, we consider a uniform transmission function, $D(E)=D$.
 This simple choice results in electron-hole as well as spin symmetry in the scattering process.
 Consequently, shot noise at vanishing average charge or spin currents can be obtained in the presence of a single type of bias.
 Concretely, zero current is here obtained when the applied bias does not break the symmetry related to the transported observable: temperature and spin biases do not break electron-hole symmetry, resulting in zero charge current; temperature and voltage biases do not break the spin symmetry, resulting in zero spin current.
-We show that in these cases, current cancellation results from incoming fluxes of opposite sign, which however sum up to a nonvanishing contribution to the nonequilibrium (shot) noise.
+We show that in these cases, current cancellation results from incoming fluxes of opposite sign, which, however, sum up to a nonvanishing contribution to the nonequilibrium (shot) noise.
 In contrast, to reach the zero-heat-current condition at constant transmission, it is necessary to have at least two biases, one of which being the temperature bias.
 The reason for this is that any of the three biases breaks the symmetry with respect to the excess energy transported into the left contact and needs hence to be (nontrivially) compensated by a second bias.
 Only when the transmission has an appropriate energy-dependence can a zero heat current be reached by the application of a single bias.
 All different possible settings, which we present in this section, are listed in Tab.~\ref{tab:table}.